Free Parent Involvement Survey

 -

-Do you regularly attend parent-teacher meetings?
+Do you attend parent-teacher conferences or meetings each term?

 -